What does a website cost?

 - How will you market the site?

-- Will there be ongoing optimisation and performance monitoring to ensure an ongoing return on your investment?
+- Will there be ongoing optimisation and performance monitoring to ensure a positive return on your investment?

-As I’ll explain below, I can set up a reasonable site to support a small business at prices starting from around $450 to $500.
+As I’ll explain below, I can set up a simple site with the sophistication to support most small businesses at prices starting from around $450 to $500.

 Site creation tools

 I will normally use WordPress (unless you have a preference for a different platform) because I’m familiar with it, it’s open source & one of the most popular and well-supported options available.
 If you want someone else to take over management in the future, you’ll have no trouble finding people who know WordPress.

 If you supply the content (draft a few pages about your site and its purpose) I can put up a site of up to 5 pages for $350 (AUD).
 But there can be various additional costs.

 WordPress has an extensive library of designs (themes) to choose from.
 Many are free.
 Some are available at a price.
 You can choose any or I can suggest a shortlist to select from.
 Significant modifications to chosen designs are an additional cost.

 A good design relies on the quality of the images.
 There are many websites offering free stock images and others provide low resolution (web-friendly) stock images at very low costs.
 I can select some for you or you can source your own.
 Depending on your needs, it may be worth looking at paid image libraries.